-Did you know more than 50% of your home’s energy costs are associated to heating and cooling?
-That’s why it’s so important to have an energy-efficient HVAC system.
+Where you aware that more than 50% of your home’s energy costs are for your heating and cooling?
+This is why it’s so important to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, calculates how effective your furnace is at transforming natural gas into heat.
-An 80 AFUE rating means your furnace will lose about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.

-In 2022, the Biden Administration offered new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save consumers money and promote sustainability.
+In 2022, President Biden revealed new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save homeowners money and encourage sustainability.

 - Save Americans $1.9 billion annually.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of now, nothing, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+Currently, very little, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in Greensburg soon, highly energy-efficient furnaces are already available.
-Learn how these furnaces can help you save on energy bills now.
+But if you need furnace replacement in soon, highly energy-efficient furnaces are ready and available.
+Learn how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces